patrickahase/room2.fm/bf-assets/bf-notes.md

 - Tracks changing over at sunrise?
     > now changing every 3 days, maybe still at sunrise tho

-# Time log - total 6ish hours
+# Time log - total 9ish hours
 - 06/07 1ish hour setting up pages + copying in some code + cloned PH's github repo
 - 10/07 1ish hour copying some code from dot net homepage
 - 1ish hour working on timezone stuff
 - 26/07 installed suncalc as a node module, starting to work suncalc into introModal but haven't been able to test it yet
 - 28/07 2ish hours fixing bad hook and adding sunrise and sunset times; working on evaluating for UTC+10; separating time calculations into a separate file in components
+- 28/07 another 1.5ish hours spent working on moon phase illustration
+- 29/07 adding another moon phase illustration for 3 days in the future + looking at tide calendars
+- 29/07 1-2 hours working on weather data, looking at tide charts and finding BOM docs, working on Open Weather API for now

 # From PH
 - had a chat to Raag - they want to catch up in the next couple of weeks